hackclub/blot/docs/GET_A_BLOT.md

 The first step is to make some generative art like that seen in [the gallery](https://blot.hackclub.com/gallery).
 You can follow [these guides](https://blot.hackclub.com/guides) to learn how to do that!

-To get a Blot, your artwork needs to meet the following criteria:
+To get a Blot, your artwork needs to meet the following criteria (*subject to change*):

 - Your artwork must be beautiful.
 It has to be something aesthetically interesting.
 - Your artwork must be generative.